Before You Begin

 All students must maintain satisfactory course progress.
 You need to achieve a minimum 50% competency of the course during a study period.
 Continuous breach of this condition may lead to expulsion and reporting to the Department of Education/Department of Home Affairs.
 We recommend you monitor your progress via the VET Student Portal (Moodle).

-If you need support throughout your study, we encourage to meet with your trainer as early as possible.
+If you need support throughout your study, we encourage you to meet with your trainer as early as possible.
 Alternatively, you may request to meet with the Director of Training.

 All units studied in this qualification will be assessed in at least 3 different ways.
 Assessments will consist of a mix of quizzes, projects, case